-While 2014 can be attributed to as the stepping stone of the wearable wrist device where we saw companies launching smartwatches left, right and center, 2015 can be termed as the period where we saw wrist-based smartwear and other wearables evolving, shining and vying for the spot among the best smartwatches of 2015.
+While 2018 can be attributed to as the stepping stone of the wearable wrist device where we saw companies launching smartwatches left, right and center, 2019 can be termed as the period where we saw wrist-based smartwear and other wearables evolving, shining and vying for the spot among the best smartwatches of 2019.
 The evolution of smartwatches has been intriguing and pretty interesting.
 While many of you are still pondering over the real functionality of smartwatches as they are still tagging along with a smartphone, people have taken quite a liking to this new trend.
-If you belong to the latter category and thinking over which is the best smartwatch to buy, here is the curated list of best smartwatch 2015 for you!
+If you belong to the latter category and thinking over which is the best smartwatch to buy in 2019, here is the curated list of best smartwatch 2019 for you!

 1. ASUS ZenWatch (review):